This Walnut Meringue Cake With Chocolate Mousse is a decadent, elegant, and delicious cake that will win your heart forever.

 - Add them to the glaze and mix vigorously with a hand blender.

-- Place the frozen cake over a metal rack that sits on a baking tray.
+- Place the frozen cake over a metal rack that sits on a baking tray, to collect the excess.

 - Pour the glaze over the cake starting from the middle and working your way towards the edges.